Tom Scavo: Season 7

-Tom finds himself getting a major promotion at a new company and enjoys the work.
-Lynette is concerned about his over-working but Tom tells her he feels more alive than ever.
-When Tom attends a conference, Lynette is upset that she's kept from the business talks and forced to attend spas and other projects with the other wives.
+Tom gets a major promotion at a new company and enjoys the work.
+Lynette is concerned about his over-working, but Tom tells her he feels more alive than ever.
+When Tom attends a conference, Lynette is upset that she is excluded from the business talks and forced to attend spas and other activities with the other wives.
 She goes so far as to steal an ID from a woman only to find out she's the keynote speaker for a lecture.
 Back home, Tom snaps at Lynette that after so many years supporting her, it hurts that she can't do the same for him.
 Renee tells Lynette that she has to choose between her own wants or being a good wife.
-Tom then hires the duo to decorate his office like a Donald Trump-style boss but Lynette thinks that it is not right for him and goes a different way.
-Renee overrules her to give Tom the office he wants and Lynette yells at Tom over how he's changing but he retorts that he has to be this way in order to succeed and Lynette needs to stop thinking of him the way he's been at home the last several years.
+Tom then hires the duo to decorate his office like a Trump-like boss but Lynette thinks that it is not right for him and goes a different way.
+Renee overrules her to give Tom the office he wants and Lynette yells at Tom over how he's changing.
+Tom he retorts that he has to be this way in order to succeed, and Lynette needs to stop thinking of him the way he's been at home the last several years.

 When Tom decides to book a luxurious holiday for the family and announces it, Lynette is annoyed at Tom for not consulting her first.
 The two then pitch to the kids what they think is the best holiday which leads to yet another fight between them; this time however they insult each other, leaving them to decide that it is only them who need to spend a holiday together.
-The holiday turns out badly and the relationship deteriorates and becomes extremely awkward.
-When they return home Tom leads Lynette to believe that he will be spending some time in an apartment near the office.
+The holiday turns out badly and the relationship deteriorates, becoming awkward.
+When they return home, Tom leads Lynette to believe he will spend some time in an apartment near the office.
 Before Lynette attends a street dinner party, Penny reveals to her that Tom had left her a note.
 Lynette is surprised and finds that Tom's unpacked suitcase from the holiday is not in the bedroom, convincing her that Tom had left her.
 After revealing to Susan her suspicions, Lynette walks into her house, finding Tom chopping up salad ingredients.
 He tells Lynette that he had only gone to the store.
 Lynette questions him why it had taken him two hours, leading Tom to reveal that he had left but came back when he considered that Lynette would have to lie about where Tom was to her friends at the dinner party.
-The two talk for a while and Lynette confesses that when she thought Tom had left, she felt relieved, leading the pair to finally decide to separate.
+The two talk for a while and Lynette confesses that when she thought Tom had left, she felt relieved, leading the pair to decide to separate finally.